Local Business News

 via Boulder County

-Posted March 17, 2024 11:30 am by Paul Bonneville
+Posted March 17, 2024 11:30 am

 The Cities of Boulder, Lafayette, Longmont, Louisville and the Town of Erie are collectively exploring a potential increase to the local minimum wage in their respective communities, as allowed by state law.
 At the end of this exploration, these municipalities will consider an increased minimum wage level that is competitive, responsive to current and future needs, and meets as many shared outcomes as possible.
 The minimum wage amount will be determined through thorough research and community engagement over the next few months.